Merovex/innovators-reading-list/mattis.md

 4. Do gap analysis

-5. He likes Marcus Aurelius as his favorite great leader, if he had to chose one; then Mendella, Lincoln, Sherman, etc. He takes a little from all great leaders.
+5. He likes Marcus Aurelius as his favorite great leader, if he had to chose one; then Mandela, Lincoln, Sherman, etc. He takes a little from all great leaders.